777arc/PySDR/content/cyclostationary.rst

 Another measure of cyclostationarity, which can prove more insightful than the raw SCF in many cases, is the Spectral Coherence Function (COH).
 The COH takes the SCF and normalizes it such that the result lies between -1 and 1 (although we will be looking at magnitude which is between 0 and 1).
 This is useful because it isolates the information about the cyclostationarity of the signal from information about the signal's power spectrum, both of which are contained in the raw SCF.
 By normalizing, the power spectrum information is removed from the result leaving only the effects of cyclic correlation.

 To aide in one's understanding of the COH, it is helpful to review the concept of the `correlation coefficient <https://en.wikipedia.org/wiki/Pearson_correlation_coefficient>`_ from statistics.
-The correlation coefficient :math:`\rho_{X,Y}` quanitfies the degree to which two random variables are related and, like the COH, lies between -1 and 1.
+The correlation coefficient :math:`\rho_{X,Y}` quanitfies the degree to which two random variables :math:`X` and :math:`Y` are related, on a scale from -1 to 1.
 It is defined as the covariance divided by the product of the standard deviations:

 .. math::
     \rho_{X,Y} = \frac{E[(X-\mu_X)(Y-\mu_Y)]}{\sigma_X \sigma_Y}

-The COH extends this concept to spectral correlation such that it quantifies the degree to which the power spectrum of a signal at one frequency is related to the power spectral density (PSD) of the signal at another frequency.
+The COH extends this concept to spectral correlation such that it quantifies the degree to which the power spectral density (PSD) of a signal at one frequency is related to the PSD of the same signal at another frequency.
 These two frequencies are simply the frequency shifts that we apply as part of calculating the SCF.
-To calculate the COH, we first calculate the SCF as before, denoted :math:`S_X^{\alpha}(f)`, and then normalize by the product of two shifted PSD terms, analagous to normalizing by the product of standard deviations:
+To calculate the COH, we first calculate the SCF as before, denoted :math:`S_X(f,\alpha)`, and then normalize by the product of two shifted PSD terms, analagous to normalizing by the product of standard deviations:

 .. math::
-    \rho = C_x^{\alpha}(f) = \frac{S_X^{\alpha}(f)}{\sqrt{X(f + \alpha/2) X(f - \alpha/2)}}
+    \rho = C_x(f, \alpha) = \frac{S_X(f,\alpha)}{\sqrt{X(f + \alpha/2) X(f - \alpha/2)}}

 The denominator is the important/new part, the two terms :math:`X(f + \alpha/2)` and :math:`X(f - \alpha/2)` are simply the PSD shifted by :math:`\alpha/2` and :math:`-\alpha/2`.
 Another way to think about this is that the SCF is a cross-spectral density (a power spectrum that involves two input signals) while the normalizing terms in the denominator are the auto-spectral densities (power spectra that involve only one input signal).

 We will now apply this to our Python code, specifically the SCF using the frequency smoothing method (FSM).
-Because the FSM does the averaging in the frequency domain, we already have :math:`X(f + \alpha/2)` and :math:`X(f - \alpha/2)` at our disposal, in the Python code they are simply :code:`np.roll(X, -shift)` and :code:`np.roll(X, shift)`, so we multiply them together, take the square root, and divide our SCF slice by that result (note that this happens within the for loop over alpha):
+Because the FSM does the averaging in the frequency domain, we already have :math:`X(f + \alpha/2)` and :math:`X(f - \alpha/2)` at our disposal, in the Python code they are simply :code:`np.roll(X, -shift)` and :code:`np.roll(X, shift)` because :code:`X` is our signal after taking the FFT.
+So all we have to do is multiply them together, take the square root, and divide our SCF slice by that result (note that this happens within the for loop over alpha):

 .. code-block:: python